mguenther/quarkus-workshop-hibernate-reactive/HINTS.md

     }
 ```

 ## Task 3

 The problematic part is, that we need to do several things here.
-We need to make sure that the Employee **and** department exist, update the employee, merge the resulting entities and return the result back (or the correct error otherwise).
+We need to make sure that the `Employee` **and** `Department` exist, update the `Employee`, merge the resulting entities and return the result back (or the correct error otherwise).

-Additionally we need to use the `@WithTransaction` annotation to ensure that the changes will be propagated to the database.
-Otherwise it will return the correct entity just fine, but it will not be updated in the data store.
+Additionally, we need to use the `@WithTransaction` annotation to ensure that the changes will be propagated to the database.
+Otherwise, it will return the correct entity just fine, but it will not be updated in the data store.

 This leads to quite a long chain that can be done like this: